pre63/pbn/content/hilltopsnewspaper.com/articles/k-pops-global-influence-cultural-phenomenon.md

 Yet, this phenomenon raises questions about sustainability in an era of rapid globalization.
 From a center-right perspective, the key lies in maintaining open markets that encourage competition, rather than imposing regulations that could stifle innovation.
 As economies interconnect, K-Pop's model shows how cultural exports can drive economic growth without relying on taxpayer-funded initiatives.

 ![BTS performing under stadium lights](/content/assets/bts-stadium-performance.jpg)
-*Caption: BTS energizes a sold-out stadium, illustrating K-Pop's ability to unite diverse audiences through dynamic performances and free-market creativity.*
+*BTS energizes a sold-out stadium, illustrating K-Pop's ability to unite diverse audiences through dynamic performances and free-market creativity.*

 ## Fan Communities and the Fabric of Global Connection